 Partnerships: In 2020, we joined Textile Exchange’s 2025 Sustainable Cotton Challenge, and we were the first company to sign on to the U.S. Cotton Trust Protocol, which provides verified data on the sustainability practices used on U.S. cotton farms.
 We have also partnered with Textile Genesis, Better Cotton as well as other brands to advance traceability within the supply chain for greater assurance.
 Outside of the U.S., we are deepening our understanding of the social and environmental risks of sourcing from water-stressed regions in India, China and Pakistan.

 We closely monitor and manage the human rights risks that arise in the often opaque and complex cotton supply chains.
 We conduct high-level risk assessments to identify countries that have fewer protections for labor rights or increased risk of forced labor and human trafficking.
 These assessments rely on tools such as Verité's Forced Labor Commodity Atlas and the U.S. Department of State's Findings on the Worst Forms of Forced and Child Labor and Trafficking in Persons Report, as well as consultations with expert stakeholders.
-As a result of this work, our current policies prohibit suppliers from using cotton originating from Uzbekistan, Turkmenistan, and Xinjiang in our products.

 Read our Animal Welfare Policy here.